-You don’t have to limit yourself to dog-friendly flowers, shrubs, and trees only, as long as you’re taking the right steps to keep any harmful varieties away from your furry friend.
+You don’t have to limit yourself to dog-friendly flowers, shrubs, and trees only, as long as you take the right steps to keep any harmful varieties away from your furry friend.
 For example, use a large raised bed for flowers that are poisonous to dogs so that they are unable to reach them.
-Or, set up a fence to create a dog-friendly play space that’s free from anything toxic.
+Or, set up a fence to create a dog-friendly play space free from anything toxic.

 3. If your collection of houseplants includes a toxic plant, place it out of reach of your curious pup.

 Many varieties of common houseplants can affect your dog’s health, so don’t be too surprised if you already own a few poisonous types.
-If you can, move those plants to a spot where your dog can’t access them, such as a bookshelf or in an off-limits room.
+Move those plants to a spot where your dog can’t access them, such as a bookshelf or in an off-limits room.

 4. Before buying new plants, check whether they are non-toxic.